keon/advnlp/README.md

-## Generation of Adversarial Examples in deep neural network models for NLP
+## Generation of Adversarial Examples for NLP

 Deep Text Classification Can be Fooled https://arxiv.org/abs/1704.08006